-If you are just starting up you should care much about the version just now.
-All you need to do is use the latest version of PHP and you are all set for development.
+If you are just starting up you should take note of the current version.
+All you need to do is to use this latest version of PHP and you are all set for development.

-Here are some of the tips I have for novice PHP programmers or for the programmers who are just starting up with PHP.
+Here are some tips I have for novice PHP programmers or for any programmers who are just starting up with PHP.

 Create local server:

 As we all know PHP is a server-side scripting language.
-You may need to install a web server that communicates with PHP and return results.
+You may need to install a web server that communicates with PHP and returns results.

 Apache is a standard choice for a web server.
 It’s free and opensource.
 A combination of Apache and PHP is very popular amongst developers and hosting providers.